-Criteria JORC Code explanation Co Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m Quality and adequacy of topographic control. is situated 4.01° to the east of True North. • The topographic surface was taken from LIDAR data (air scanning) that was purchased from Lantmäteriet (the Swedis cadastral and land registration authority).
-Data point resolution metre square and is specified as accurate to 20cm in elevation surfaces and 60cm in planimetry.
-The level of accuracy of topographic surface was considered adequate for the purposes estimation.
-The LIDAR topographic surface has also been ver many Differential GPS collar survey co-ordinates.
-Dataspacing and distributionData spacing for reporting of Exploration Results.• The drilling the nearest continuity • Diamond the nearest drill continuity between Diamond drill sa The drilling was from surface and intersected a point approximately 80m from the nearest drill hole.
-Data spacing was sufficient to establish interpreted continuity between drill holes.
-Diamond drill sampling was generally taken over 1 meter intervals excep when adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. • Whether sample compositing has been applied.
+Criteria JORC Code explanation Commentary Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m Quality and adequacy of topographic control. is situated 4.01° to the east of True North.
+The topographic surface was taken from LIDAR data scanning) that was purchased from Lantmäteriet (the Swe cadastral and land registration authority).
+Data point resolumetre square and is specified as accurate to 20cm in eleval surfaces and 60cm in planimetry.
+The level of accuracy topographic surface was considered adequate for the purpole estimation.
+The LIDAR topographic surface has also been many Differential GPS collar survey co-ordinates. m Lantmäteriet (the Swedish mapping, hority).
+Data point resolution is 0.5 per ecurate to 20cm in elevation on distinct.
+The level of accuracy of the LIDAR d adequate for the purposes of resource ic surface has also been verified by the Data spacing and distribution Data spacing for reporting of Exploration Results.
+The drilling was from surface and intersected a point approximately 80m f the nearest drill hole.
+Data spacing was sufficient to establish interpresent continuity between drill holes.
+Diamond drill sampling was generally taken over 1 meter intervals exwhen adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. • Sufficient continuity in both geology and mineralisation has been established to support the classification of the Company's existing Mineral Resources under JORC Code2012. • Whether sample compositing has been applied.
 No sample compo ositing was done.
 Orientation of data in relation • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. te for the predominantly high angle of the representative samples.

 Criteria JORC Code explanation Commentary to geological structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The company does not believe that any sample bias had been introduced which could have a material effect on the resource model, particularly given the good correlation of mineralisation between holes.
 Sample security The measures taken to ensure sample security.
 Avalon sampling procedures indicate individual samples were given due attention.
 ALS is an internationally accredited laboratory that has all its internal procedures heavily scrutinised in order to maintain their accreditation.
 Audits or reviews • The results of any audits or reviews of sampling techniques and data.
-Avalon's sampling techniques and data have been audited multiple times by independent mining consultants during the process of reporting a JORC Compliant Mineral Resource on the various mineral deposits that make up the Viscaria Copper Project (A Zone, B Zone, D Zone).
+Avalon's sampling techniques and data have been audited multiple times by independent mining consultants during the process of reporting a JORC Compliant Mineral Resource on the various mineral deposits that make up the Viscaria Copper Project (A Zone, B Zone, and D Zone).
 These audits have always resulted in the conclusion that Avalon's sampling techniques and data are industry standard and suitable for the purposes of reporting a JORC Compliant Mineral Resource.
 All historical data has been validated and migrated into an access database.
 Checking was carried out at the data entry stage for interval error and any significant data issues were resolved.
 Procedures exist to standardise data entry and senior geological staff from Avalon regularly vetted sampling procedures.